 Use the Control4 Composer HE Agents and Programming views to program this agent.
-(For OS 2.3.0 or later, this agent supports the Panelized Lighting product line (coming soon) with full functionality.
+(For OS 2.3.0 or later, this agent supports the Panelized Lighting product line with full functionality.
 Older lighting products are also supported, but with limited functionality.)
-This agent provides more advanced features than the Lighting Scenes agent.
-See also "Example: Program Using the Lighting Scenes Agent" in this document.

-The Advanced Lighting (Scenes) agent provides these features:
+The Advanced Lighting agent provides these features: